fabregithub/lcmrl4jecs/README.md

 You can create a working directory wherever you want as far as you have a writing privilege or administrative privilege.

-From the Session drop down menu in RStudio, select Set Working Directory &gt; Chose Directory.
-Browse to the location of the new working directory, click on the ‘you\_working\_directory’ folder, then click Open.
+From the Session drop down menu in RStudio, select `Set Working Directory > Chose Directory`.
+Browse to the location of the new working directory, click on the `your_working_directory` folder, then click Open.

 Verify Operation
 ----------------